supplayer/config-redis/README.md

 # config-redis

-config-redis is a python library for get project config from redis and don't show your config details in the project.
+proj-config is a python library for get project config from redis and don't show your config details in the project.

 ## Installation